lalaithion/MonadPaper/monads.md

 Now we've written a function that checks whether or not division is possible, and performs division if it is, but returns an error code if it is not.

-## Indexing
+### Indexing

 ```python
 def index(ls, i):
     return ls[i]
 ```

 The above code is similar to the last example; it will perform an index lookup into a list, and return the item from the list if it can.
-If it can't, we're still left with the problem that it throws an exception. `index([1,2,3],10)` throws an `IndexError: list index out of range`.
+If it can't, we're still left with the problem that it throws an exception if the index is out of bounds.
 Let's try and do the same thing as above; rewrite this function so that it doesn't throw an error, but instead uses an error code to signal something has gone wrong.

 Our first guess might be to have our error code be the same as above, and just return `None`.
-However, this isn't possible, because the code `index([None], 0)` would also return `None`, making it impossible to tell in practice if we have an error or not.
+However, this isn't possible, because the code `index([None], 0)` would also return `None`.
 In fact, python lets any value be inside of a list; there is no possible error code we can return that can't also be in the list.
-Luckily again, python lets us use multiple return values.
+Luckily, python lets us use multiple return values.

 ```python
 def index(ls, i):